1 Pakistani terrorist killed, another captured in Uri

+The Army official said the infiltration attempt was made along the Salamabad Nala, which was the same route used for the 2016 suicide attack on the Uri garrison.

-Vats revealed that this infiltration group was supported from the Pakistan side by three porters who had come to LoC along with supplies.
-The movement of such a large group of people can't take place without the active complicity of the Pakistani Army deployed on the other side, he alleged.
+"The infiltrating column was supported by the Pakistani side with three porters bringing supplies till the LoC," he said.

+The official said movement of such large number of people cannot take place without active complicity of the Pakistan Army deployed on the other side.

-On September 25, an encounter ensued, during which one terrorist was neutralised and another was caught.
-The surrendered terrorist in custody identified himself as Ali Babar Patra of Pakistan's Punjab.
-He has admitted he is a member of LeT and that he was trained by them in Muzaffarabad.
+Major General Vats said there has been an increased movement at the launch pad across the LoC.

+"This shows the desperation of Pakistan that when they see peace in Kashmir, they send in terrorists to disturb peace by sensational strike.Seven terrorists have been neutralised in as many days while one has been nabbed alive," he added.

 Follow us on Facebook | Twitter | Dailymotion | YouTube